psemiletov/mtag/README.md

 EN:

-1. To tag some files, use the command line:
+*To tag some files*, use the command line:

 mtag apply rules_file extension